Rescue the weak and needy. Deliver them out of the hand of the wicked. Psalm 82:4

 Israel Defeated at Ai

-1 But the Israelites committed a trespass in the devoted things; for Achan, the son of Carmi, the son of Zabdi, the son of Zerah, of the tribe of Judah, took some of the devoted things.
-Therefore the Lord’s anger burned against the Israelites.
+1 But the Israelites were disobedient in the things set apart by the Lord for destruction.
+Achan, the son of Carmi, the son of Zabdi, the son of Zerah, of the tribe of Judah, took some of the devoted things, and therefore the Lord’s anger burned against the Israelites.

 The men went up and spied out Ai.
-3 They returned to Joshua, and said to him, “Do not let all the people go up, but let about two or three thousand men go up and strike Ai.
+3 They returned to Joshua and said to him, “Do not let all the people go up, but let about 2,000 or 3,000 men go up and strike Ai.
 Do not make all the people toil there, for there are only a few of them.”
 4 So about 3,000 men from among their people went up there, and they fled before the men of Ai.
 5 The men of Ai struck about 36 of their men.
-They chased them from before the gate all the way to Shebarim, and struck them at the descent.
-The hearts of the people melted, and became like water.
+They chased them from before the gate all the way to Shebarim and struck them at the descent.
+The hearts of the people melted in fear like water.

-14 In the morning therefore you shall be brought near by your tribes.
-It shall be that the tribe which the Lord selects shall come near by families.
-The family which the Lord selects shall come near by households.
-The household which the Lord selects shall come near man by man.
-15 It shall be, that he who is taken with the devoted thing shall be burned with fire, he and all that he has, because he has transgressed the Lord’s covenant, and because he has done a disgraceful thing in Israel.’ ”
+14 In the morning therefore you shall be brought up tribe by tribe.
+It shall be that the tribe which the Lord selects shall come forward by family.
+The family which the Lord selects shall come forward by household.
+The household which the Lord selects shall come forward man by man.
+15 It shall be, that he who is found with the devoted thing shall be burned with fire, he and all that he has, because he has transgressed the Lord’s covenant, and because he has done a disgraceful thing in Israel.’ ”

 The Sin of Achan

-16 So Joshua rose up early in the morning and brought Israel near by their tribes.
+16 So Joshua rose up early in the morning and brought Israel forward tribe by tribe.
 The tribe of Judah was selected.
-17 He brought near the family of Judah, and he selected the family of the Zerahites.
-He brought near the family of the Zerahites man by man, and Zabdi was selected.
-18 He brought near his household man by man, and Achan, the son of Carmi, the son of Zabdi, the son of Zerah, of the tribe of Judah, was selected.
-19 Joshua said to Achan, “My son, please give glory to the Lord, the God of Israel, and make confession to him.
+17 He brought the family of Judah forward, and he selected the family of the Zerahites.
+He brought the family of the Zerahites forward, man by man, and Zabdi was selected.
+18 He brought his household forward man by man, and Achan, the son of Carmi, the son of Zabdi, the son of Zerah, of the tribe of Judah, was selected.
+19 Joshua said to Achan, “My son, please give glory to the Lord, the God of Israel and make confession to him.
 Tell me now what you have done!
 Do not hide it from me!”

 The Conquest of Ai

-1 The Lord said to Joshua, “Do not be afraid, and do not be dismayed.
-Take all the warriors with you, and arise, go up to Ai.
+1 The Lord said to Joshua, “Do not be afraid and do not be dismayed.
+Take all the warriors with you and get up and go up to Ai.
 I have given into your hand, the King of Ai, with his people, his city, and his land.
 2 You shall do to Ai and her king as you did to Jericho and her king, except you shall take its goods and its livestock for yourselves.
 Set an ambush for the city behind it.”

 3 So Joshua arose, with all the warriors, to go up to Ai.
 Joshua chose 30,000 men, the mighty men of valor, and sent them out by night.
 4 He commanded them, saying, “You shall lie in ambush against the city, behind the city.
 Do not go very far from the city, but all of you be ready.
 5 I and all the people who are with me will approach the city.
-It shall happen, when they come out against us, as at the first, that we will flee before them.
-6 They will come out after us until we have drawn them away from the city; for they will say, ‘They flee before us, like the first time.’
-So we will flee before them,7 and you shall rise up from the ambush, and take possession of the city; for the Lord your God will deliver it into your hand.
+It shall happen, when they come out against us, we will flee before them.
+6 They will come out after us until we have drawn them away from the city, for they will say, ‘They are fleeing before us, like the first time.’
+So we will flee before them, 7 and you shall rise up from the ambush and take possession of the city, for the Lord your God will deliver it into your hand.

 8 It shall be, when you have seized the city, that you shall set the city on fire.
 You shall do this according to the word of the Lord.
 I have commanded you.”

-9 Joshua sent them out; and they went to set up the ambush, and stayed between Bethel and Ai on the west side of Ai; but Joshua stayed among the people that night.
-10 Joshua rose up early in the morning, mustered the people, and went up, he and the elders of Israel, before the people to Ai.
-11 All the people, even the men of war who were with him, went up and came near, and came before the city and encamped on the north side of Ai.
-Now there was a valley between him and Ai.
+9 Joshua sent them out, and they went to set up the ambush and stayed between Bethel and Ai on the west side of Ai, but Joshua stayed among the people that night.
+10 Joshua rose up early in the morning, mustered the people and went up, he and the elders of Israel, before the people to Ai.
+11 All the people, the men of war who were with him, went up and came before the city and encamped on the north side of Ai.
+Now there was a valley between them and the city of Ai.

 18 The Lord said to Joshua, “Stretch out the javelin that is in your hand toward Ai, for I will give it into your hand.”